Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 The right supporting arm is fix assembled to the base.
 The red endpoint plate stays parallel to the base, i. e. horizontal.

+### Homing, arm lenghts

 Axis 1 and if it exists axis 5 (4) is configured as usual: homing and setting the angle to the correct value in respect to the choosen coordinate system.

-When being homed, axis 2 and axis 3 references are the two red long lines: the lines between the joints, not the arms themselves.
+When being homed, axis 2 and axis 3 references are the two red long lines in the first image: the lines between the joints, not the arms themselves.

 The short red line is the distance between the last joint and the assembly plate in Z direction.
 The same offsets can be set for X and Y direction.
 The offsets can be set at the G10 tool offsets alternatively.
 When using a tool changer, it will be easier to set them separately.

 The arm lengths are the lengths of the red lines also, i. e. the distance of the joints, not the physical arm lengths.
 The arms could have different forms (e. g. curved), this doesn't change the configured values.
 Curved arms could have the advantage to give bigger min&max angles.

-### configuration
+### Configuration

 The 4 axis palletized is handled internally as 5 axis, with the 4th axis automatically rotated by the parallelogram.
 The setup can be made with A parameters, describing Denavit-Hartenberg (DH) parameters, or with B parameters.
 DH parameters allow finetuning axes, if they are not assembled perfectly.